Níð: Association with physical disability

-These physical afflictions were regarded as furthermore supporting weakness of a nithing.
-It was often hard to distinguish these attributes from actual physical illness, and since "any eeriness and incomprehensibility was what made people suspect a person of being a nithing, whether this was based upon physical anomalies or mental traits", they were often regarded as mentally ill even during ancient times already, as defined by actually or perceivedly deviant social behaviour and feeling.
+These physical afflictions were regarded as furthermore supporting weakness of a níðingr.
+It was often hard to distinguish these attributes from actual physical illness, and since "any eeriness and incomprehensibility was what made people suspect a person of being a níðingr, whether this was based upon physical anomalies or mental traits", they were often regarded as mentally ill even during ancient times already, as defined by actually or perceivedly deviant social behaviour and feeling.

 Association with effeminacy

-Nithings sometimes practiced seid in female clothes regardless of their biological sex, and they were considered to lose their physical biological sex by that act if they had been male before.
+Níðingir sometimes practiced seiðr in female clothes regardless of their biological sex, and they were considered to lose their physical biological sex by that act if they had been male before.
 More recent dialect forms of seid linguistically link it to "female sex organs."
-Also, there exists (or existed) evidence on the Golden Horns of Gallehus that male initiates of seid were ritually "effeminated" or made to appear "genderless" (such as by using "women's clothing" such as robes, as do priests of other religions, in order to manipulate the genderless spirits).
+Also, there exists (or existed) evidence on the Golden Horns of Gallehus that male initiates of seiðr were ritually "effeminated" or made to appear "genderless" (such as by using "women's clothing" such as robes, as do priests of other religions, in order to manipulate the genderless spirits).